 Accidents do happen anytime and anywhere.
-Whether it be in the safe confines of our home, on the road, a hospital, or even in the workplace.
-It’s like seeing the popular adage Murphy’s Law come to life, “if anything will go wrong, it will.”
+It’s like seeing the famous adage Murphy’s Law come to life, “if anything goes wrong, it will.”

-If that will be the case, how can a business owner prepare for this eventuality and protect both his employees and his business itself?
-There are many types of insurance policies that can address these needs but the simplest is the Workers’ Compensation Insurance program.
-What is it all about?
+If that is the case, how can a business owner prepare for this eventuality and protect his employees and business?
+Many insurance policies can address these needs, but the simplest is the Workers’ Compensation Insurance program.
+Then, what is it all about?

 Workers’ compensation is a state-based insurance system.
-This program aims to give employees who could not go back to their original job due to a work-related accident or an occupational disease.
+This program aims to give employees who could not return to their original job due to work-related accidents or occupational diseases.

-On the other hand, this program also protects the employer from future litigation and medical expenses as well.
-Premiums are paid for by the employers and are given to employees as part of their benefits.
+On the other hand, this program also protects the employer from future litigation and medical expenses.
+Moreover, employers pay premiums and provide them to employees as part of their benefits.

 Under the Workers’ Compensation program, as long as the employee is doing his job, his injuries are covered.
 This is regardless of whether he is offsite or onsite.
-An example is a mechanic who suffered a burn while doing an “on-call” or off-site job is considered as covered under this program.
+An example is a mechanic who has a burn while doing an “on-call,” or off-site job is covered.

 Excluded in this provision are the following scenarios: